-Here’s Part 8 of the Black & White Thinking Series.
-I would encourage you, at minimum, to read Part 1 (Introduction), Introduction (Part 2), Part 2 (Biblical Lens), and Part 3 (Grace) before reading this blog.
+Here’s Part 8 of the Black-and-White Thinking Series.
+I would encourage you, at minimum, to read BWT Intro, BWT Thinking (OT & NT Thinkers), BWT through a Biblical Lens, and Grace & the BWT before reading this blog.
 Part 4 (Mental Illness), Part 5 (Depression), Part 6 (Anxiety), and Part 7 (Pride) can be read by clicking the appropriate links.

-Whether in the counseling office, at church, or at home, all of us either know a person who thinks more Black & White, or we are one.
+Whether in the counseling office, at church, or at home, all of us either know a person who thinks more black-and-white, or we are one.
 Christians are as different from one another as the rest of the world are from each other.
 Our shared beliefs in Jesus Christ’s life, death and resurrection, & our trust in His Word unite us together to live out our faith together at a local church.
 Yet, how we live out our faith can be very different than the next person.
-How we interpret Scriptures, perceive events, and treat our fellow Christians will partly depend on whether our thinking is more Black & White or Relational.
-This particular Blog is more about how the Black & White Thinker lives out their faith.
+How we interpret Scriptures, perceive events, and treat our fellow Christians will partly depend on whether our thinking is more black-and-white or relational.
+This particular Blog is more about how the black-and-white thinker lives out their faith.

 Finally, I would also argue that paying attention to the vertical relationship with God through Christ will help us to be able to acknowledge our own blindness.
 Often, while focusing on obedience to certain standards, we can be blinded to the relational commands in Scripture.
 For example, we may speak truth to those who are disobedient, but we are often blinded to the fact that in speaking truth, we do not speak it “in love” (Eph 4:15).
 When speaking the truth overshadows the “in love” part, the truth spoken ceases to carry any weight of the Truth (with a capital “T”).

-Black & White Thinking Christians are very important to the Body of Christ.
+Black-and-white thinking Christians are very important to the body of Christ.
 Although I’ve mentioned some weaknesses and cautions, let me share one significant strength as well.
-The Black & White Thinking Christian’s passion to stand for the Truth and the Word of God is exemplary, and often guides and challenges others around them (hopefully in a good way).
-Though personal feelings may heavily influence interpretation of a Relational person, feelings are typically submissive to the Truth with Christian Black & White Thinkers.
+The back-and-white thinking Christian’s passion to stand for the Truth and the Word of God is exemplary, and often guides and challenges others around them (hopefully in a good way).
+Though personal feelings may heavily influence interpretation of a relational person, feelings are typically submissive to the Truth with Christian black -and-white thinkers.
 Any feelings that are present are more of a response to Truth (or of other people’s not believing the Truth) than an actual guide for discovering or learning Truth.
 Without this anchor to the Truth, the Christian faith can easily become watered down if we gave in to the demands of “feel good” culture or even the fears of our hearts.
 If we cannot stand with the Truth, we will fall with this world.

-There is so much more that can be said of Black & White Thinking Christians that has not been said in this blog.
+There is so much more that can be said of black-and-white thinking Christians that has not been said in this blog.
 Hopefully, in reading the series, additional insights can be gleaned throughout that can bring some clarity to our differences in our world views.
 My hope is to one day put all this together into a resource for many…